RedHatTraining/DO328-apps/exchange-application/README.md

 The project where you deploy this application should be managed by OSSM (i.e. be in the ServiceMeshMemberRoll resource).

+If you want to use the news endpoint, provide the `NEWS_ENABLED` variable in the template.

 Also note there is no `http://` in the `INGRESS_GW` parameter.
 Protocol is added by the frontend application.